NetApp/netappdvp/README.md

 If you wish to use a different prefix, you can specify it with this directive.
 Alternatively, you can use *pre-existing* volumes with the volume plugin by setting `storagePrefix` to an empty string, "".

+*solidfire specific recommendation* do not use a storagePrefix (including the default) By default the SolidFire driver will ignore this setting and not use a prefix.
+We recommend using either a specific tenantID for docker volume mapping or using the attribute data which is populated with the docker version, driver info and raw name from docker in cases where any name munging may have been used.

 **A note of caution**: `docker volume rm` will *delete* these volumes just as it does volumes created by the plugin using the default prefix.
 Be very careful when using pre-existing volumes!